 Edification leads us to growth, and that growth brings maturity in Christ.
 That is the goal of any shepherding: grow to be like God, that “Christ is formed in you”, as Paul says.

 Therefore, our duty is to make everything to point to Christ, who is the good pastor par excellence.
 He must be our role model, and the one who qualify us for the work.

-The guide is available to download in the Spanish Evangelical Alliance website for free.
+The guide is already available to download in the Spanish Evangelical Alliance website for free.